 Cost of groceries in Madeira

-Talking about the cost of groceries in Madeira and trying to compare it to other places is challenging.
 What we’ve found (and I’m sure maybe you have as well) is that the more local type of food you buy, the cheaper your groceries are going to cost.

-The main difference in Madeira is that the quality of the fruit and vegetables is 100 times better than anywhere else we’ve been!
-This was actually one of the things we loved the most about Madeira!
-We ate so many fruits and vegetables while we were there from avocados and anonas to English tomatoes and small Madeiran bananas.
-It was so good!
+The main difference in Madeira is that the quality of the fruit and vegetables is 100 times better than anywhere else we’ve been (it’s so fresh)!

-Price wise it’s not like you save a bunch of money on fruit and vegetables compared to other places in Europe but you’re getting a lot better quality.
-And sometimes you will see good deals when certain items are high in stock or a certain fruit is in season.
+Pricewise it’s not like you save a bunch of money on fruit and vegetables compared to other places in Europe but you’re getting a lot better quality and maybe a little bit cheaper.

-The best way to look at it is that you’re probably going to spend roughly the same amount as you would on groceries anywhere else in (western) Europe.
-Random things will be more expensive and random things will be cheaper (hello Portuguese wine!).
+The best way to look at it is that you’re probably going to spend roughly the same amount as you would on groceries anywhere else in (western) Europe if you do similar shopping.

-You can see a chart here with how much different grocery store items cost in Madeira.
 Pingo Doce is a big grocery store chain in Madeira and here you can see the products and prices of everything at Pingo Doce.

 Renting a car in Madeira